Amal-Jo/Dice-Game-Swift/README.md

 # Dice-Game-Swift
-it's a simple iOS dice game done by swift
+it's a simple iOS dice game done by swift.